Texting While Driving Accidents

 Contact Preszler Injury Lawyers Today

 A negligent driver’s decision to use their phone when they should be focused on the road can cause another individual to sustain injuries that may impact the rest of their lives.
 If you’ve been injured because another motorist was texting while driving, a Kitchener car accident lawyer may be able to offer useful legal assistance and advice.
-Call Preszler Injury Lawyers at (888) 541-7603 today for a free, initial consultation about your legal options.
+Call Preszler Injury Lawyers today for a free, initial consultation about your legal options.